Water Well Drilling in Jesup, GA

 Well Drilling — Frequently Asked Questions

-Most residential wells in the Jesup and Wayne County area are drilled 200 to 500 feet to reach the Upper Floridan Aquifer.
-Depth varies by location — properties closer to the coast or on elevated terrain may require different depths.
+Residential wells in the Jesup and Wayne County area are typically drilled 100 to 250 feet to reach the Upper Floridan Aquifer.
+Depth varies by location within the county — lower-lying areas near the Altamaha River corridor may reach water at shallower depths, while elevated properties may require deeper drilling.
 We determine target depth based on local well logs filed with Georgia EPD before drilling begins.

 Yes.
 Georgia law requires a well construction permit from the Georgia Environmental Protection Division (EPD) before drilling any new water well.
 The permit identifies the well location, intended use, and construction method.
 Jesup Well prepares and submits the permit application on your behalf.
 Drilling without a permit is illegal and can result in the well being ordered plugged at the owner's expense.